pjkundert/kotlin-holo/README-DH.txt

   with the same shared secret cipher `key' and different `data', it only cryptographically compromises this one application's hashed shared secret – not the valuable single underlying Agent-to-Agent shared secret.
+Therefore, in the APIs allowing a user-supplied `nonce', a mandatory SHA-256 hash of the shared secret cipher `key' with some user-supplied data (possibly empty) may be advisable.
+The goal is to provide a means to arrive at some common output ciphertext between two independent parties, depending only on their public keys, and this approach achieves that goal without risking the cryptographic integrity of the shared secret.

   This enhancement is simple, and has limited risk – especially if some additional data is required to hash with the computed Diffie-Hellman shared secret when used as the cipher `key'.

-4.2 Revealing Intermediate Values for Multi-Party Shared Secrets ────────────────────────────────────────────────────────────────
+5.2 Revealing Intermediate Values for Multi-Party Shared Secrets ────────────────────────────────────────────────────────────────

   For keypairs stored by `lair-keystore' to be used in computing